-Slips, trips and falls are some of the most common safety incidents, including here at TWU.
-While avoiding falls as much as possible should be the priority (by being aware of your surrounding and always using caution) knowing HOW to fall in a manner that will reduce the likelihood of injury is also important.
+Slips, trips, and falls are some of the most common safety incidents reported to OSHA, and this trend is matched at TWU.
+While avoiding falls by being aware of your surrounding and always using caution should be the priority, knowing HOW to fall in a manner that will reduce the likelihood of injury is also important.

 Below are tips and videos for falling forward, backward, and to the side.
 It is recommended that members of the TWU community practice falling in the manner depicted in the videos until it becomes second nature.

-Thanks to the Doctor of Physical Therapy (DPT) Class of 2011 for sharing this safety information with us.
+Thanks to the Doctor of Physical Therapy (DPT) Class of 2011 for sharing this safety information.
 A link to the full presentation on this topic can also be found below.

 - Keep your head up

 - Bend knees

 - Use extended arms to break your fall